sbarex/SourceCodeSyntaxHighlight/README.md

 To fix follow these steps:

 - Switch to Finder and navigate to the application.
-- Right click (or ctrl click) `Syntax Highlight.app` and choose the `Open` item from the contextual menu.
+- Right-click (or Control-click) `Syntax Highlight.app` and choose the `Open` item from the contextual menu.
 - A modal popup appears stating:
   > "Syntax Highlight.app" can’t be opened because Apple cannot check it for malicious software.
 - Click `Open` to confirm.